 Variable thermal qualities.
 Not quite cool enough for summer.
 Some users report substantial lint formation.

-All the benefits of natural cotton, including breathability and softness.
+All the benefits of natural cotton, including softness and ability to breathe.
 Popular choice for hospital and elder care use.
 Works well as a throw blanket for casual use.

 Lint can be an issue.
 Loose weave pattern affects thermal quality.

 Plush blanket featuring Sherpa and microfiber sides – both soft and cozy.
 Great for layering or as a throw.
 Even looks nice laid across furniture.
 Comes in several attractive colors.

 Only 2 sizes – throw and twin.
 Tendency to slide around, and may end up on floor when used on a bed.
 Not quite warm enough for very cold nights.

 Ultra-lightweight microfleece construction means portability.
 Surprisingly good thermal qualities at its price point.
 Could be used as a throw or extra layer on cold nights.

 Texture may not be as soft or plush as expected.
 Pilling after laundering is a common issue.
 Works better on bed than as travel blanket.

 There’s nothing quite like settling down for the evening under a warm blanket.
 A blanket can be strictly functional as part of your bedding or serve as cozy décor that keeps you warm while watching television on a cold night.